 Alternative Street Art in All Shapes and Forms

 There is something blissful about art that responds to nature.
-Art than incorporate elements to reinforce the idea that wind, water and light are also artistic forces.
+Art then incorporates elements to reinforce the idea that wind, water, and light are also artistic forces.
 American Janet Echelman explores the potential of unlikely materials, from fishing net to atomized water particles, combining ancient craft with cutting-edge technology, creating monumental moving sculptures.
-Echelman explores public art and urban transformation in metropolitan cities all over the world in collaboration landscape architects, engineers, lighting designers and teams of talent.
+Echelman explores public art and urban transformation in metropolitan cities all over the world in collaboration with landscape architects, engineers, lighting designers, and teams of talent.

 Music is one of the few activities that affect the entire brain, therefore our biology and our emotions.
 Either we hear, play, sing or dance.
-Flash mobs – either spontaneous, amateur or sponsored – are great gifts to the public, offering people something extra their ordinary lives but also making them stop, contemplate and even become part of the process.
+Flash mobs – either spontaneous, amateur, or sponsored – are great gifts to the public, offering people something extra in their ordinary lives but also making them stop, contemplate, and even become part of the process.
 The bigger and most impressive flash mob happened in 2009, in a Black Eyed Peas performance for Oprah http://www.youtube.com/watch?v=CttB6FmMgT4.
-This mind blowing effect over thousands of people in the streets of Chicago, was the catalyst for a Mob fashion all over the world.
+This mind-blowing effect over thousands of people in the streets of Chicago was the catalyst for a Mob fashion all over the world.
 From Army Musicians to Heavy Weight Brands.
-My favorite example of the power of music, is what I call ‘a singing Mob’ from Bach to Bobby Mc Ferrin, turning thousands of random people into a beautiful Charles Gounod choir.
+My favorite example of the power of music is what I call ‘a singing Mob’ from Bach to Bobby Mc Ferrin, turning thousands of random people into a beautiful Charles Gounod choir.